Backlang-Org/backlang-org.github.io/docs/create-your-first-project.md

 dotnet build
 ```

-> 💡If you use another target then .Net you have to figure out by yourself how to run it
+> 💡If you use another target than .Net you have to figure out by yourself how to run it

 To run the generated .Net programm
 ```bash